xfang422/i2p-1/Syllabus.md

 - Try [installing Vagrant](https://github.com/jreades/sds_env/tree/master/vagrant)
 - *Only* if that doesn't work, try [installing Anaconda Python](https://github.com/jreades/sds_env/tree/master/conda)

+#### Code Camp

+If you have *not* completed [Code Camp](https://kingsgeocomputation.org/teaching/code-camp/code-camp-python/), then we would strongly recommend that you tackle Notebooks 3–5 as preparation for the week's class.

 #### Lectures

 As we're working in a 'flipped' environment, you should watch these videos *before* class so that the 'live' (a.k.a. 'synchronous') session can focus on demonstration, discussion, and clarification.